parsec-cloud/Parsec-Cloud-Preparation-Tool/README.md

 Q. I connect to my cloud machine with Parsec and see a Parsec logo on the desktop, and the Windows Task bar, but when I click icons in the task bar, nothing happens.
 A. There is another screen on the cloud machine that Parsec can't capture, that is set to your default/primary display.
 Do the following to switch the primary display to the screen that Parsec can capture.

-1. Connect to the host via Parssec
+1. Connect to the host via Parsec
 2. Press CTRL + Shift + i (this will enter into immersive mode)
 3. Press Windows Key + P
 4. Press Down Arrow, Down Arrow, Enter.